jforbes94/h2h/README.md

   </tbody>
 </table>

-The 2nd table summarizes that breakdown to create a 2nd version of Power Rankings
+The 2nd table summarizes that breakdown to create a 2nd version of Power Rankings based on total win % in the top grid

 <table border="1" class="dataframe table table-striped">